McLargo/installation/vscode/README.md

 #### Settings

 In this folder you will find a `settings.json` file.
 This file contains the most important settings for VSCode.
-You can copy/paste the content in the new VS code settings file.
+You can copy/paste the content in the new VScode settings file.

 #### Extensions